freightdev/freightdev/README.md

 > *"Automation isn’t freedom unless the people who built the road still eat."*
 > *"The only way to beat bad AI is to build better AI — and give it back to the ones who get used by it."*
 > *"I didn’t learn to code to play along.
 I learned to build the system I needed when no one else would."*
 > *"ELDA guards all drivers.
 FED helps dispatchers.
 ECO moves world freight.
-HWY logs and reported everything.
-OpenHWY holds the line."*
+HWY logs and reported everything."*

 ---